The Celtic Tree Month of Birch or Beith/Beth runs from December 24th – January 20th.

 The birch can be found in folklore as well.
 Baby cradles were made from birch wood because it was thought to protect the innocent.
 On the Isle of Man criminals and lunatics were “birched” in a serious effort to drive out evil.

 To choose Birch as a magical name is cleansing and promotes your inner light.
-It would be a good name for a caregiver or for someone who seeks to make positive changes in politic for social issues.
+It would be a good name for a caregiver or for someone who seeks to make positive changes in politics for social issues.

 ABOUT BIRCH PEOPLE

 Birch people have a marvelous ability to be uplifting to others.
 They do not care for excess in any areas of their lives and like to promote a calm and content atmosphere where ever they go.

 Deities: All Horned Gods, Pan, the Dagda, Cernunnos, Thor, Freya, Frigg, Cewrridwen